Blueberries are delicious, sweet, full of antioxidants… and are notorious for staining!

 Glycerine

-If you’ve exhausted the above methods and you’re still seeing a blueberry hint on your garment, glycerine may do the trick.
-Combine your glycerine with corn starch, and an essential oil, such as eucalyptus to make the smell more pleasant.
+If you’ve exhausted the above methods and still see a blueberry hint on your garment, glycerine may do the trick.
+Combine your glycerine with corn starch and an essential oil, such as eucalyptus, to make the smell more pleasant.

 Here’s what to do: